Dubbing on YouTube

 Pros

-• Upload all languages at the same time when your video comes out.
+Upload all languages at the same time when your video is set to release.

-• All views from different countries help your main channel grow.
+All views from different countries help your main channel grow.
+Resulting in more brand deals.

 Cons